liornm/liornm.github.io/index.md

 ## Who am I?

+I am passionate problem solver.

-I was born in a small [kibbutz](https://en.wikipedia.org/wiki/Kibbutz), in Israel.
-I built my first computer when I was 11 and tought myself basic progamming.
-At the age of fifteen, out of curiosity, I enrolled for the Computer Science program at the University of Haifa, and graduated when I was nineteen.
-I then spent six years at the IDF, during which I completed MSc in Computer Science at the Technion - Israel Institute of Technology.
+I built my first computer when I was eleven and tought myself basic progamming.
+When I was fifteen, out of curiosity, I enrolled for the Computer Science program at the University of Haifa.
+I then spent six years at the IDF, during which I completed [MSc](https://eprint.iacr.org/2019/1043) in Computer Science at the Technion - Israel Institute of Technology.

 My two role models in life are my grandfathers, Joseph Neumann, who was a holloucust survivor who became Biology professor and a political figure, and Nissim Cohen, who founded a Kibbutz ([Ma'agan_Michael](https://en.wikipedia.org/wiki/Ma%27agan_Michael)) and a $500M company (https://en.wikipedia.org/wiki/Plasson).

-I am passionate problem solver.

 ## Breaking the Bluetooth Pairing